hosseinmd/swagger-typescript/readme.md

 Each endpoint will be created as a function, full type base.
 Supported

+- Generating a function for every apis
+- Generating all types, interfaces and enums whitch used in apis
+- React hooks.
 - SignalR hub.
-- React hooks.
-- Generate mock data.
+- Generating mock data.

 For Example:
 Get method of '/Account' path will be this code in services.ts